ShenCiao/CialloVulkan/README.md

 ## How to Compile

+Ciallo is not ready for everybody to participate in yet.

 ### Windows

 - Download Vulkan SDK.
-- Download vcpkg and integrate.
+- Pull vcpkg and integrate.
 - Pull the codebase and run Ciallo.sln with visual studio.

+### External Dependencies

+- Rendering
+  - Vulkan
+  - Vulkan Memory Allocator
+  - Vookoo: It's a thin wrapper on Vulkan.
+Ciallo use it for fast prototyping vulkan pipeline.
+- GUI
+  - Dear ImGui
+  - ImPlot
+- Coding Patterns
+  - Entt: ECS and event system.
+Ciallo use ECS for writing data-operation-separated code rather than high performance.
+(Polylines are basically born cache friendly.)
+  - range-v3
+- Geometry and algebra
+  - CGAL
+  - GLM

 ## Other Potential Usage

-- Help AAA games suffering from texture loading.
+- Help AAA games suffering from tens of GBs of texture loading.
 - Offer diverse line and polygon rendering solution for UI frameworks.

 ## Inspired by Blender Grease Pencil